twonoise/mightymic/README.md

 Q & A
 -----
+**Why not just use [^1] at its full power with 4 (two stereo) ADCs?**

+It have 3 dB worse EMI noise due to lower signal levels, and like 0.9 to 1.5 dB worse SNR compared to our 4-wire mic plugin, but else it will work.

 **Can this plugin be made even more strong, with _same_ hardware?**

 We let our readers to answer it.